bsierieb1/NINJA/README.md

 # NINJA (Nematode INdicator Joint Analysis) version 1

 This is a complete Shiny app which may be run locally (check out the tutorials at https://shiny.rstudio.com/tutorial/ if you are not familiar with Shiny).
 Make sure that ui.R, server.R, database.xls, and www are in the same directory.
+Dependencies can be found in manifest.json

 If you only need to access certain fragments of the code (e.g. a function to calculate the Maturity Index), look in the file server.R.